Nstamour-art/XogotDocs/Documentation.docc/Manual/3d/using_gridmaps.md

 > size to properly merge the navigation meshes of different grid cells.
 >

+## Lightmaps

+It is possible to bake lightmaps onto a GridMap.
+Lightmap UV2 data will be reused from meshes if already present.
+If UV2 data is not present, then it will be automatically generated on bake with a lightmap texel size of 0.1 units.
+To generate UV2 data with a different lightmap texel size, you can set the global illumination mode in the Import dock to **Static Lightmaps** and specify the texel size there.
+This option must be changed before the scene is converted to a MeshLibrary, as changing it later on will not affect the existing MeshLibrary data.

+Aside from this peculiarity, the lightmap baking process is the same as for any other 3D scene.
+See <doc:using_lightmap_gi> for more information about lightmap baking.

 ## MeshLibrary format

 To summarize the specific constraints of the MeshLibrary format, a MeshLibrary